Manish-9031/simple-gui-calculator/README.md

 # simple-gui-calculator
-This is my frist project graphical user interface calculator make with HTML,CSS and Javascript
+This is my frist project graphical user interface calculator make with HTML,CSS and Javascript all